This article was taken from our blog, published on our EDI2XML platform back in 2014.

 Do you have your own eCommerce Store, perhaps built with Shopify, or sell your goods online through Amazon, Cabela’s, eBay, etc.?
 If so, we are quite certain you’ve already been in discussion about how to best exchange data between you and your Trading Partner(s) or between your eCommerce platform and your internal software management system (i.e. your ERP system, CRM (Salesforce)…).
 In some cases, you may not have much of a choice, as some Trading Partners send their communication requirements prior to beginning a business relationship.
 For example, partners like Cabela’s or Amazon often push suppliers to be EDI compliant.
 At that point, it’s time to get in contact with an EDI provider to learn more about this process for your specific business needs.

 When it comes to integration between your eCommerce platform and your management system, this process will allow your two systems to interact seamlessly, without any need for human intervention.
-How it works is that you allow data from the eCommerce system to automatically be sent to your management system, for example any new online orders, as well as allow your eCommerce system to receive data from your management system, for example, inventory statuses.
+How it works is that you allow data from the eCommerce system to automatically be sent to your management system, as for example any new online orders, also allow your eCommerce system to receive data from your management system, for example, inventory statuses.
 This ensures your consumers are well aware of inventory on hand and their orders can be processed right away.

 So, if you are unsure of what steps you should take, then I highly suggest you read through the following blog and then contact us to schedule a consultation with one of our experts.
 Every case is different and it’s best to go over your specific requirements and current capabilities with an integrations expert before making a decision.
 Of course, we highly recommend eCommerce integration as it improves efficiency, minimizes manual data entry and errors, increases order processing and allows for scalability.